SpaceXpanse/Whitepaper/README.md

 - Adding of new solar systems, planets and satellites by users

 ### Entertainment - SpaceXpanse: Wanderers game
-Closed source Real-time Massive Multiplayer Open World Sandbox game with realistic look, physics and economics
+Closed source Real-time Massive Multiplayer Open World Sandbox game with realistic look, physics and economics Legal entity operated

 - Developed on top of Sol Project
 - Partly closed source /GSP and game logic/